Published September 7, 2022

 File.ReadAllText

 will read all the text from the file specified in the argument of the function.
-This text is then held into a string variable.
+This text is then held in a string variable.

 This variable is then passed as an argument of the RenderHtmlAsPdf

-In the above example, we have easily converted text into a new PDF document.
+In the above example, it is very easy to convert text into a new PDF document.

-Let's add a watermark to our newly created PDF.
+Let's add a watermark to this newly created PDF.
 Watermarks can help to avoid the misuse of documents.
-You can set your own watermark as per your needs.
+You can set your watermark as per your needs.
 Let's consider the following example:

 pdf.SaveAs(@"D:\Iron Software\textToPDF\myFirstPDF.pdf");